Trainees in this program are

 personal log of procedures performed or as a comprehensive audit

 tool.
-MALT reports will not be accepted by the Board of Vascular
+MALT reports will not be accepted by the Board of Orthopaedic

 Trainees will be allocated a SET - SNOMED

-terms identified to be included in the MALT Logbook Summary Report
+Orthopaedic Surgical Training to be included in the MALT Logbook

-for Vascular Surgery International Medical Graduates.
-These terms
+Summary Report for International Medical Graduates.
+These terms are

 Logbook Summary Report will only show procedure counts for these

-Procedures Logged Report are valid for submission to the Training
+report is not valid for submission to the Training Board and

 Trainees who have transferred from a different specialty, where